Thrust Model

 Physical / System Formulation:

-The rate of change of thrust is proportional to the difference between commanded and actual thrust:
+The rate of change of thrust force is proportional to the difference between commanded and actual thrust force:

 Interpretation: